Twitter Stock Analysis (NYSE:TWTR)

 Should you sell TWTR stock?

-- Twitter registered an average TTM Net loss of -17.7%.
+- Twitter posted an average Net loss of -17.7% in the last twelve months.

 - With a debt/equity ratio of 0.37, Twitter is highly leveraged in comparison to Computer and Technology peers.

 - The lack of profits renders the PE ratio useless for TWTR stock.